-Located in the desirable Tupper School District of Halifax, this house displayed great potential for the young family who recently purchased the property.
-Over the decades this residence had been the subject of a number of poorly executed renovations and as a result our team aimed to strip the layers of vinyl and wood cladding back to the original shiplap sheathing.
-We then rebuild the exterior of the home with the intention of creating a project that was sustainable in both design and construction practices.
+Located in the desirable Tupper School District of Halifax, this house displayed great potential for the young family who had recently purchased the property.
+Over the decades, this residence had been the subject of a number of poorly executed renovations.
+To address this, our team stripped the layers of vinyl and wood cladding back to the original shiplap sheathing.
+We then rebuilt the exterior of the home with the intention of creating a project that was sustainable in both design and construction practices.

-Our primary design intention was to create functional responses to the existing building while utilizing modern design and construction practices without disrespecting the historic Halifax neighborhood in which the house resided.
+Our primary design intention was to create functional responses to the existing building, by utilizing modern design and construction practices, without disrespecting the historic Halifax neighbourhood in which the house resided.
 This was accomplished by maintaining the original gable form of the building and adding carefully design additions that refined the functional use of the structure.
-A new entry porch was added which provided the home owners with a panoramic view of the beautiful tree lined street.
-This entry porch also contained a new eight foot wide staircase that was thoughtfully designed to encourage and facilitate the gathering of the local neighbors on summer evenings.
+A new entry porch was added, which provided the home owners with a panoramic view of the beautiful tree lined street.
+This entry porch also contains a new eight foot wide staircase that was thoughtfully designed to encourage and facilitate the gathering of the local neighbours on summer evenings.